bahrus/trans-render/README.md

 }
 ```

-The "span" css-selector is saying watch for any span tags within the observed fragment.
+The "span" css-selector is saying "watch for any span tags within the observed fragment".

 The "o" parameter is specifying the list of properties to **o**bserve from the model.
 The order is important, as the rest of the transform manifest will frequently reference these observed properties via the index of this array.

-And in fact in this example the "d" parameter is saying "**d**erive" the span's textContent property from the value of the 0th observed property".
+And in fact in this example the "d" parameter is saying "**d**erive the span's textContent property from the value of the 0th observed property".
 "0" is basically our "identity" derivation, and can actually be dropped, because it is the assumed default derivation.

 The result is: